CyntexMore/tmx-ffb-driver/README.md

 # Thrustmaster TMX Force Feedback racing wheel kernel module for the Linux kernel
 Linux kernel module for the Thrustmaster TMX Force Feedback racing wheel. — The kernel module is not ready yet, you can't use the racing wheel with this kernel module for now. — Track the progress in GitHub issues or the TODOs part of the README.

-I plan to create documentation for the kernel module in the future with [mdBook](https://github.com/rust-lang/mdBook).
+> [!NOTE]

-**Note**: *This is not an official kernel module by Thrustmaster.
+> *This is not an official kernel module by Thrustmaster.
 I take no responsibility for any damages caused by the software.
 By that I mean devices ruined, devices bricked and more.
 Use this at your own risk.*

 # Contributing
 Any kind of contribution is appreciated, especially addressing issues in the GitHub issues tab.